-A programme of essential works to conserve the Elizabeth Tower, the Great Clock and the Great Bell, also known as Big Ben is due to begin early 2017.
+A programme of essential works to conserve the Elizabeth Tower, the Great Clock and the Great Bell, also known as Big Ben began in early 2017.

 To ensure that the UK's most famous clock continues to keep time, our experts closely monitor the mechanism and carry out adjustments on a daily basis.
 The Elizabeth Tower, which is visited by around 12,000 people each year, is carefully conserved by Parliament's heritage team.
 However, as extensive conservation works were last carried out more than 30 years ago (1983-1985), significant work and an investment of £61m is now required to ensure it remains in good condition and is safeguarded for future generations.